iobis/manual/common_formatissues.md

 ## Other Important Data Formatting Steps

-Below you will find other important data formatting steps and guidelines that datasets being published to OBIS should adhere to.

-**Contents:**
+After creating data tables and mapping terms to DwC, additional data formatting steps may be needed and/or some common issues may arise.
+On this page, you will find guidelines for specific data formatting cases, including:

 - [Temporal issues: dates/times](#temporal-dates-and-times)
 - [Historical data](#historical-data)